Get the competitive advantage you need to get to the top of your 1L class

-The Law Preview Law School Prep Course is more than simply a preview of the law school experience, it's a carefully calculated program that allows students to walk into law school with a meaningful advantage over the competition.
+The Law Preview Law School Prep Course is more than a preview of the law school experience, it's a carefully calculated program that allows students to walk into law school with a meaningful advantage over the competition.

 Get a comprehensive overview of core 1L material including contracts, property, torts, criminal law, civil procedure and constitutional law.